About Counselling and Psychotherapy

-Stephen usually suggests that clients come for an initial appointment to 'test the water', to get a better sense of what therapy involves, and for you both to get a sense of whether it might be helpful for you.
-If you decide to continue, the two of you might agree to work for a specified number of sessions, or on an open-ended basis, or to review your progress after a few sessions and decide whether it seems beneficial to continue longer term.
+I usually suggests that clients come for an initial appointment to 'test the water', to get a better sense of what therapy involves, and to get a sense of whether it might be helpful for you.
+If you decide to continue, the two of us might agree to work for a specified number of sessions, or on an open-ended basis, or to review your progress after a few sessions and decide whether it seems beneficial to continue longer term.
 What is important is to commit to coming regularly - usually weekly - as the consistency and regularity of sessions helps to make difficult feelings more manageable.

-Counselling and psychotherapy are gradual processes entailing regular appointments over a period of time, and Stephen does not offer 'same day' appointments, or a crisis service.
+Counselling and psychotherapy are gradual processes entailing regular appointments over a period of time.
+I do not offer 'same day' appointments, or a crisis service.
 If you feel you need immediate help, or that you can't keep yourself safe, please contact your GP's surgery, or A & E.

 About Eye Movement Desensitisation & Reprocessing (EMDR)

 EMDR was initially developed in 1987 for individuals suffering from traumatic events and is recognised by NICE (National Institute for Clinical Excellence) for the treatment of Post Traumatic Stress Disorders.
 There have been many controlled studies supporting the efficacy of EMDR, making it the most thoroughly researched method in the treatment of Post Traumatic Stress Disorder .